 I need to integrate this into Tecken.
 I think that means writing a new v6 API view because the v4 and v5 code is tangled up with downloading and caching.

-Markus and Gabriele suggested Tecken skip Breakpad symbols files and instead use the debug binaries directly.
-Breakpad symbols files don't have symbols for inline functions, so they lose that information--using the debug binaries would be better.
+Markus and Gabriele suggested Tecken skip the Breakpad symbols files and use the debug binaries directly--Symbolic can handle those, too.
+The compelling reason for this is that Breakpad symbols files lose all the information for symbolicating inline functions correctly.
 I hope to look into that soon.

 That summarizes the week I spent with Symbolic.